la2050/archive/_organizations/the-natch-inc.md

 ---
 published: true
 organization_id: '2018120'
-title: 'The Natch, INC.'
+title: Natch
-org_type: Forprofit
+org_type: ''
 org_summary: >-
-  We run an online marketplace where anybody can locally sell and deliver food they make.
+  We want to bring back shopping locally by bringing anything local shops make or do to your door each day.
 tags_indicators:
   - Entrepreneurship & innovation
   - Access to healthy food